Understanding variable interest entities (VIEs) in accounting

 Before, U.S. GAAP (circa 2000) considered only voting interest entities (i.e., entities with majority voting rights) when determining controlling interest for consolidation purposes.
 However, after the Enron scandal, the Financial Accounting Standards Board (FASB) took another look at the concept to understand whether controlling interest can be achieved through arrangements that do not involve voting interests.

-In a nutshell, Enron used hundreds of special purpose entities (SPEs) to avoid reporting their impaired assets and even to report gains on “sales” of those assets from the main company to these SPEs.
-While Enron didn’t directly own a large portion of these SPEs, they controlled the SPEs, and by keeping these SPEs off the company’s financial statements, they were able to inflate profits by billions of dollars.
+In a nutshell, Enron used hundreds of special purpose vehicles (SPVs) to avoid reporting their impaired assets and even to report gains on “sales” of those assets from the main company to these SPVs.
+While Enron didn’t directly own a large portion of these SPVs, they controlled the SPVs and by keeping these SPVs off the company’s financial statements, they were able to inflate profits by billions of dollars.

-Due to this, the concept of a VIE was introduced as a consolidation requirement so that stakeholders can ascertain a fair picture of true financial status of a company.
+Due to this, the concept of a VIE was introduced as a consolidation requirement so that stakeholders can now ascertain a fair picture of the true financial status of a VIE company.
+This led to the development of the VIE model in accounting rules, which is now part of the Accounting Standards Codification.

 How do you know if an entity is a VIE?

 The entity that has a majority of the variable interests will consolidate the VIE.
-This majority interest holder is called the primary beneficiary.
+This majority interest holder is called the “primary beneficiary.”
+Understanding the primary beneficiary definition is crucial for VIE accounting.
 A reporting entity will be deemed to be a primary beneficiary if it has both of the following characteristics:

 Are there any exceptions to the rules?